 Roadschooling parents seek to make the most of the sights and opportunities that present themselves while homeschooling on the road.
 Students don’t just get to read about the Constitution, they actually get to view the original document.
 Even stopping for pizza turns into a teachable moment as a pepperoni pie becomes a tool in learning about fractions.

 Time4Learning is an online education program that combines 1000+ multimedia lessons, printable worksheets and graded activities in a student-paced environment that brings concepts to life.
 Math and language arts lessons are correlated to state standards.
-Science, social studies and art are also provided as a bonus to most grades.
+Science, social studies and art are also provided to most grades.
 It’s a great complement to the learning that takes place on the road.
 View our curriculum overview to see what’s available.

 Time4Learning is a paperless curriculum.
 Since space can be limited and books and other educational materials take up a lot of room, Time4Learning is a great alternative for homeschooling on the road families.
 There is no need to pack and move books and learning supplies — the entire program is web-based.
 With Time4Learning, all you need is a laptop and an internet connection to begin a fun and exciting roadschooling program.

 With Time4Learning, math lessons are taught by engaging characters in colorful, fun activities.

 Here at Frank's Fraction Pizzeria, 3rd graders learn about "parts of whole" from Frank and his employees.